 What is RankBrain?

-Google’s Greg Corrado told Bloomberg quite a bit about RankBrain in a recent interview, providing details about when it was implemented, how it works and just how many queries fielded by Google it is influencing globally.
 As with Google’s other search algorithm updates, it was built to make the search results more relevant based upon users’ queries whilst in parallel ensuring that higher quality pages rise to the top.
 But while previous rollouts such as Panda, Penguin and Hummingbird have all been designed and tweaked by human engineers, RankBrain is capable of thinking for itself and should improve over time without the need for direct intervention.
-In essence, Google’s past updates have been reactive; the result of engineers creating and adjusting algorithms to meet the needs of users.
-This one will be proactive, automatically learning to get better at determining how to serve queries which have traditionally outfoxed Google.What are its parameters?

 The mention of AI can make this algorithm update sound as though it will be an all-powerful part of Google’s search arsenal and thus a key consideration for SEO, content marketing and CRO.
 But in reality it is just one of the hundreds of ranking signals that are used to rank pages.
 And when you dig deeper, it seems to have some fairly specific applications within the search engine ecosystem, mostly relating to semantics.